pgporada/wsu-base-site-docker/README.md

 cp base-site/.env.example base-site/.env
 sed -i.bak -E 's/^REDIS_HOST=localhost$/REDIS_HOST=wsu-redis/' base-site/.env

-# Have a recent version of Golang to install minica which we'll use to generate a wildcard TLS certificate
+# Have a recent version of Golang to install minica which
+# we'll use to generate a wildcard TLS certificate.
 # On OSX you can probably just: `brew install go`
 go install github.com/jsha/minica@latest

+# Adjust your PATH to find installed go programs.
+export PATH="${PATH}:${HOME}/go/bin"

-# This will output key material into ./.certs
+# This will output key material into `./.certs`.
+The key material allows you to access sites over HTTPS.
-./gen-cert.sh
+./gen-certs.sh
 ```

 Run the containers or shut them down